stackedflows/Machine-Learning/README.md

 The MNIST.py program will train a model, and after training, the Inference.py program will export it to a ONNX capable of being executed with barracuda.

-In order to execute the MNIST model above with Unity, two C# scripts must be run:
+In order to execute the MNIST model above with Unity, two C# scripts must be run in unity:

     relevant files are: Worker.cs
                         Inference.cs

+Inference .cs will communicate with the frontend unity UI and process the data so that the barracuda engine can handle inference in worker.cs.